blakesmith/blakesmith.github.com/_posts/2009-09-18-ruby-difference-between-extend-and-include.markdown

 ### high level

 As a general rule of thumb, you use extend for class level methods, and include for instance level methods.
 This isn't always the case, as we'll see in a later example.
-For now, let's just assume this to be the case.
+For now, let's just assume this to be the true.
 Here's an example that demonstrates this:

 {% highlight ruby %}